 - Human resources management and development: including a senior civil service development programme and a comprehensive Civil Service training strategy; and

-- Information resources and management: including the enhancement of internal and external communications from the center of government.
+- Information resources and management: including the enhancement of internal and external communications from the centre of government.

 The Agency was successfully established and have subsequently expanded to undertake their operations independently.
 Much has been learned through these key interventions.
 Dr Wilson was subsequently involved as the Assistant Editor of the Compendium of Civil Service Legislation in RS, 5000 copies were initially printed.
-DFID rated the project very highly and supported follow on work in BiH, more widely adopting many of the project’s proven adaptive approaches.
-As part of the phasing out of engagement Dr Wilson designed a harmonized approach to longer term support involving design and implementation of a pooled funding mechanism.
+DFID rated the project very highly and supported follow-on work in BiH, more widely adopting many of the projects’s proven adaptive approaches.
+As part of the phasing out of engagement, Dr Wilson designed a harmonized approach to longer-term support involving the design and implementation of a pooled funding mechanism.